 January 23, 2011: Panel discussion of the history and practice of adapting Shakespeare′s works to music, with Rhodes professors Donald Jellerson (English) and Vanessa Rogers (Music).
 Presented in conjunction with Opera Memphis′ production of a new musical version of A Midsummer Night′s Dream (Playhouse on the Square).

-March 26, 2010: Symposium on "Green Shakespeare: Environmental Studies and the Bard," with Dan Brayton, Simon Estok, Sharon O′Dair, Karen Raber, and Robert Watson.
+March 26, 2010: Symposium on "Green Shakespeare: Environmental Studies and the Bard," with a keynote lecture by Robert Watson was followed by a roundtable discusion on the "state of the field" with Dan Brayton, Simon Estok, Sharon O′Dair, Karen Raber, and Robert Watson.
 Co-sponsored by the Rhodes College Environmental Program, with additional support from the Associated Colleges of the South (ACS) and the Rhodes College Center for Outreach in the Development of the Arts (CODA).
-Keynote lecture by Robert Watson was followed by a roundtable discusion on the "state of the field" with Daniel Brayton, Simon Estok, Sharon O′Dair, and Karen Raber.
-For further information: press release; newspaper article; Memphis Flyer recommendation; Smart City blog posting; Counterpoint radio program; Watson′s lecture handout.
+Press release; newspaper article; Memphis Flyer recommendation; Smart City blog posting; Counterpoint radio program; Watson′s lecture handout.